-ANALYSIS: Economic gloom begins to lift in Egypt
+Analysis: Economic gloom begins to lift in Egypt

 In the foreign exchange market, downward pressure on the Egyptian pound appears to be easing.
 A scramble by Egyptian individuals and companies to change their pounds into dollars has slowed, partly because the central bank has been raising interest rates, making local bank deposits more attractive.

-"There was a lot of dollarisation of deposits in the first half of last year and that has now slowed dramatically," said Andrew Long, head of HSBC's operations in Egypt.
+"There was a lot of dollarization of deposits in the first half of last year and that has now slowed dramatically," said Andrew Long, head of HSBC's operations in Egypt.

 The central bank's foreign reserves have been shrinking by around $2 billion every month and hit $16.4 billion in January, less than half their level a year earlier.
 In coming months the reserves could drop so low that they are insufficient to support the value of the pound, forcing a sharp depreciation.